jordanlewis1/C/Shell/README.md

 The shell is very simple (conceptually): it runs in a while loop, repeatedly asking for input to tell it what command to execute.
 It then executes that command.
-The loop continues indefinitely, until the user types the built-in command `exit`, at which point it exits.
+The loop continues indefinitely, until the user types the built-in command `exit` or presses `ctrl-d`, at which point it exits.
 That's it!

 For reading lines of input, you should use `getline()`.
 This allows you to obtain arbitrarily long input lines with ease.
 Generally, the shell will be